 Embroider the Felt and Cut the Pieces

 Embroider the design.
-I used three strands and reverse chain stitch were used for the word "stitch" on our pouch shown above.
+Three strands and reverse chain stitch were used for the word "stitch" on our pouch shown above.

 Remove the transfer material (tracing paper, stabilizer, etc.) and press the felt from the back.
 Use a setting on your iron that is suitable to the felt you are using.